rmello4d/TheSustainableDeveloper/the_yogi_machine.md

 He is balanced and relaxed.

-By not moving and by being at rest, a Yogi solves the first piece of our energy puzzle: muscles are big consumers of energy and oxygen in the body.
+By not moving and by being at rest, a Yogi solves the first piece of our beaming puzzle: muscles are big consumers of energy and oxygen in the body.

-Our muscles play a big role in all the energy we consume while awake.
-Muscles use oxygen coming from our breathing to create energy.

-We instinctively know this relationship between muscle activity and breathing.
-If we try to sprint or run, we have to "catch our breath".

-In fact, our muscles devour oxygen when active: to move, stand, run, swim, etc. From the moment we wake up to the moment we fall asleep, muscles are active and helping with gravity.

 **In lotus position a Yogi meditates.**

-Allow me to simplify the word meditation as the relaxing of your mind.
-We will go deeper into how that happens, but for now, please bare with me.
+For now, lets simplify the word meditation as the relaxing of our mind.

-A relaxed mind solves the second piece of our energy puzzle: the brain is another big consumer of energy and oxygen in the body.
+A relaxed mind solves the second piece of our beaming puzzle: the brain is another big consumer of energy and oxygen in the body.

 Lets go back to our Yogi and summarize what is going on:

-His posture is balanced.
-His muscles are relaxed.
-His brain is going layer by layer to a deep state of meditation.
-His energy is not being wasted by bad posture, excessive muscular activity, worries or frenetic thinking.
-The Yogi is oxygenating organs, cells and tissues while awake.
+Its posture is balanced.
+Its muscles are relaxed.
+Its brain is going layer by layer to a deep state of meditation.

+The Yogis energy is not being waste by bad posture, excessive muscular activity, worries or frenetic thinking.

-He may decide to breathe a notch up and increase even further the recharge of his body, like a fast charging battery.
+The Yogis may decide to breathe a notch up and increase even further the recharge of its body.

-After awhile, he turns into those radiant beams of light.
-Energy is overflowing his body.
+After awhile, it turns into those radiant beams of light.
+Energy is overflowing its body.

 Yogis raise their own energy to an optimal state and by a sustainable practice, keep that energy ready for use.